us-amlr/cs-phoc/readme-data.md

 The raw US AMLR phocid census data are not explicit, meaning that field biologists do not enter '0' records if there are no phocids of a particular species on a beach.
 However, you can assume that if there is no record for a particular species on a '[regular survey beach](#regular-survey-beaches)', then that beach was surveyed and zero pinnipeds were observed.

-Phocid census records for all other beaches (other than Punta San Telmo - see [Database Structure](#database-structure) should be considered 'opportunistic', and thus the lack of a census record should NOT be interpreted as no phocids.
+Phocid census records for all other beaches (other than Punta San Telmo - see [Data Structure](#data-structure) should be considered 'opportunistic', and thus the lack of a census record should NOT be interpreted as no phocids.

 Note that (TODO) the explicit zero records have been added in the 'combined' data.